 Superheroes are made, not born.
-Startup founders such as yourself are one of those rare breeds whose perseverance and multitasking abilities are one of the best developed.
-Apart from setting up the company’s vision, growing the team, devising marketing and sales strategies, founders are fundraising all the time during the startup’s lifetime.
+Startup founders such as yourself are one of those rare breeds whose perseverance and multitasking abilities are among the best developed.
+Apart from setting up the company’s vision, growing the team, and devising marketing and sales strategies, founders are fundraising all the time during the startup’s lifetime.
 You can also check our fundraising consulting services.

-Know your enemy – define who are you raising the funds from?
+1. Know your enemy – define who are you raising funds from?

 |Objective||Returns||Experience / Returns|